CodepediaOrg/codepediaorg.github.io/CONTRIBUTING.md

 1. Fork the project & clone locally.
 2. Create an __upstream__ remote and sync your local copy before you branch.
 3. Branch for each separate piece of work.
-4. Do the work, write [good commit messages](https://blogs.gnome.org/danni/2011/10/25/a-guide-to-writing-git-commit-messages/), and re-read this CONTRIBUTING guide.
+4. Do the work, test locally, write [good commit messages](https://blogs.gnome.org/danni/2011/10/25/a-guide-to-writing-git-commit-messages/), and re-read this CONTRIBUTING guide.
 5. Push to your origin repository.
 6. Create a new Pull Request in GitHub.
 7. Respond to any code review feedback.